rwestgeest/revealize/README.md

 ## Usage

+This gem is very much work in progress.

+TODO
 ```bash
 revealize new dirname
 ```

-Go in the directory and you will findd
+Go in the directory and you will find

 creates an environment with the following directories